A look at the economic effects of a cut in interest rates.

 If lower interest rates cause a rise in AD, then it will lead to an increase in real GDP (higher rate of economic growth) and an increase in the inflation rate.

-- If the Central Bank cut the base rate, banks may not pass this base rate cut onto consumers.
+- Will interest rate cut be passed on to consumers?
+If the Central Bank cut the base rate, banks may not pass this base rate cut onto consumers.
 For example, in the credit crunch of 2008/09, banks were short of liquidity and keen to encourage more bank deposits.
-Therefore, when interest rates were cut to 0.5%, banks didn’t reduce their interest rates very much so the interest rate cut had little effect on consumers.
+Therefore, when interest rates were cut to 0.5%, banks didn’t reduce their interest rates very much, so the interest rate cut had little effect on consumers.

-- Depends on other factors in the economy.
-Ceteris paribus, a fall in in interest rates should cause higher economic growth, however there may be other factors that cause the economy to remain depressed.
-For example, if there is a global recession then export demand will be falling and this may outweigh the small increase in consumer spending.
+- It depends on other factors in the economy.
+Ceteris paribus, a fall in interest rates should cause higher economic growth.
+However, there may be other factors that cause the economy to remain depressed.
+For example, if there is a global recession then export demand will be falling, and this may outweigh the small increase in consumer spending.

-- Consumer Confidence.
+- Consumer confidence.
 If interest rates are cut, people may not always want to borrow more.
 If confidence is low, a cut in interest rates may not encourage more spending.
+After 2008, we saw an increase in the savings ratio (despite interest rate cut) this was because confidence fell in the great recession.

 - Deflation.
 If we had deflation then even if interest rates are very low, then people may still prefer to save because the effective real interest rate is still quite high.